ogonwodoh/Music_Flashcards/README.md

 This application was made to study for the listening quizzes in MUSIX1001, An Introduction to Music at Columbia.
 The application is essentially a sound-enabled flashcard.

+REQUIREMENTS:
+	Have Python 2.7 installed.
+Instructions can be found <a href="https://www.python.org/downloads/"> here </a>.
+	Have pygame for Python 2 installed.
+Instructions can be found <a href="https://www.pygame.org/wiki/GettingStarted"> here </a>.

 To run the appplication type into your terminal: <pre> <code> python main.py </pre> </code>

 There program will prompt you for one of three things: